tomzx/blog.tomrochette.com-content/agi/books/a-concise-introduction-to-logic/article.md

 	* Indirect approach: The arguer aims his or her appeal not at the crowd as a whole but at one or more individual separately, focusing on some aspect of those individuals' relationship to the crowd
 		* Bandwagon argument: Everybody believes such-and-such or does such-and-such; therefore, you should believe or do such-and-such, too
 		* Appeal to vanity: Involves linking the love, admiration, or approval of the crowd with some famous figure who is loved, admired, or approved of
+		* Appeal to snobbery: The arguer appeals to a smaller group of the crowd that is supposed to be superior in some way.
+If the listener wants to be part of this group, then he or she will do a certain thing, think in a certain way, or buy a certain product
+		* Appeal to tradition: When an arguer cites the fact that something has become a tradition as grounds for some conclusion
+* Argument against the person (argumentum ad hominem): Involves two arguers.
+One of them advances a certain argument, and the other then responds by directing his or her attention not to the first person's argument but to the first person himself
+	* 3 forms:
+		* Ad hominem abusive: The second person responsd to the first person's argument by verbally abusing the first person
+		* Ad hominem circumstantial: The respondent attempts to discredit the opponent's argument by alluding to certain circumstances that affect the opponent
+		* Tu quoque: The second arguer attempts to make the first appear to be hypocritical or arguing in bad faith
+* Accident: When a general rule is applied to a specific case it was not intended to cover
+* Straw man: When an arguer distorts an opponent's argument for the purpose of more easily attacking it, demolishes the distorted argument, and then concludes that the opponent's real argument has been demolished
+* Missing the point (ignoratio elenchi): When the premises of an argument support one particular conclusion, but then a different conclusion, often vaguely related to the correct conclusion, is drawn
+* Red herring: When the arguer diverts the attention of the reader or listener by changing the subject to a different but sometimes subtly related one.
+He or she then finishes by either drawing a conclusion about this different issue or by merely presuming that some conclusion has been established

+## 3.3 Fallacies of Weak Induction
+* The fallacies of weak induction occur because the connection between premises and conclusion is not strong enough to support the conclusion
+* Appeal to unqualified authority (argumentum ad verecundiaum): When the cited authority or witness lacks credibility
+	* In deciding whether a person is a qualified authority, one should keep two important points in mind.
+First, the person might be an authority in more than one field.
+Second, there are some areas in which pratically no one can be considered an authority
+* Appeal to ignorance (argumentum ad ignorantiam): When the premises of an argument state that nothing has been proved one way or the other about something, and the conclusion makes a definite assertion about that thing
+	* Two important exceptions:
+		* If qualified researchers investigate a certain phenomenon within their range of expertise and fail to turn up any evidence that the phenomenon exists, this fruitless search by itself constitutes positive evidence about the question
+		* In the United States and a few other countries, a person is presumed innocent until proven guilty
+* Hasty generalization (converse accident): When there is a reasonable likelihood that the sample is not representative of the group
+* False cause: Whenever the link between premises and conclusion depends on some imagined causal connection that probably does not exist
+	Post hoc ergo propter hoc ("after this, therefore on account of this"): Presupposes that just because one event precedes another event, the first event causes the second
+	Non causa pro causa ("not the cause for the cause"): When what is taken to be the cause of something is not really the cause at all and the mistake is based on something other than mere temporal succession
+	Oversimplified cause: When a multitude of causes is responsible for a certain effect but the arguer selects just one of these causes and represents it as if it were the sole cause
+	Gambler's fallacy: Whenever the conclusion of an argument depends on the supposition that independent events in a game of chance are causally related
+* Slippery slope: When the conclusion of an argument rests on an alleged chain reaction and there is not sufficient reason to think that the chain reaction will actually take place
+* Weak analogy: An argument in which the conclusion depends on the existence of an analogy, or similarity, between two things or situations.
+The fallacy of weak analogy is committed when the analogy is not strong enough to support the conclusion that is drawn

+## 3.4 Fallacies of Presumption, Ambiguity, and Illicit Transference
+* Begging the question (petitio principii): Whenever the arguer creates the illusion that inadequate premises provide adequate support for the conclusion by leaving out a possibly false (shaky) key premise, by restating a possibly false premise as the conclusion, or by reasoning in a circle
+* Complex question: When two (or more) questions are asked in the guise of a single question and a single answer is then given to both of them
+* False dichotomy: When a disjunctive premise presents two unlikely alternatives as if they were the only ones available, and the arguer then eliminates the undesirable alternative, leaving the desirable one as the conclusion
+* Suppressed evidence: When an inductive argument ignore important piece of evidence that outweighs the presented evidence and entails a very different conclusion
+* Equivocation: When the conclusion of an argument depends on the fact that a word or phrase is used, either explicitly or implicitly, in two different senses in the argument
+* Amphiboly: When the arguer misinterprets an ambiguous statement and then draws a conclusion based on this faulty interpretation
+	* Amphiboly differs from equivocation in two important ways:
+		* Equivocation is always traced to an ambiguity in the meaning of a word or phrase, whereas amphiboly involves a syntatical ambiguity in a statement
+		* Amphiboly usually involves a mistake made by the arguer in interpreting an ambiguous statement made by someone else, whereas the ambiguity in equivocation is typically the arguer's own creation
+* Composition: When the conclusion of an argument depends on the erroneous transference of an attribute from the parts of something onto the whole
+	* To distinguish composition from hasty generalization, the following procedure should be followed:
+		* Examine the conclusion of the argument
+			* If the conclusion is a general statement, the fallacy committed is hasty generalization
+			* If the conclusion is a class statement, the fallacy is composition
+* Division: When the conclusion of an argument depends on the erroneous transference of an attribute from a whole (or a class) onto its parts (or members)
+	* If the premises contain a general statement, the fallacy committed is accident
+	* If the premises contain a class statement, the fallacy is division

+## 3.5 Fallacies in Ordinary Language

 # See also